Lock in your next ski trip with just a £99pp deposit. T&Cs apply

 • Cross-country skiing: Groomed Nordic trails in the Girdwood valley for classic and skate skiing in a spectacular setting.

-• Snowmobiling: Guided snowmobile tours through the backcountry with views across glaciers and mountain peaks.
+• Snowmobiling: Guided snowmobile tours through the backcountry, with views across glaciers and mountain peaks.

 • Fat biking: Groomed winter trails for fat biking through the snow-covered Girdwood valley.

-• Northern Lights viewing: Anchorage and the surrounding area sit within the aurora zone - clear nights in midwinter can produce spectacular displays.
+• Northern Lights viewing:The Girdwood and Anchorage area sits within the aurora zone, and clear midwinter nights can bring spectacular displays.

 Non-snow activities

-• Alaska Wildlife Conservation Center: A short drive from Girdwood, home to bears, moose, muskox, and other Alaskan wildlife in a natural setting.
+• Alaska Wildlife Conservation Center:A short drive from Girdwood, this sanctuary is home to rescued bears, moose, muskox, bison, and other Alaskan wildlife in a natural setting, a hit with all ages.

 • Girdwood galleries and shops: A handful of local galleries and gift shops in the village, showcasing Alaskan art and crafts.